 BALTIMORE -- Thoughts on the Ravens' 29-14 win against the Texans:

 Thumbs up: Ravens defense.
-If it seemed like the Texans were in Ravens territory all game, it's because they were.
+If it seemed as though the Texans were in Ravens territory all game, it's because they were.
 Houston crossed midfield on six of its first seven drives.
-But the Ravens only gave up two touchdowns (one came on a fumble recovery by an offensive lineman in the end zone) and made a strong fourth-down stand in the first half.
+But the Ravens gave up only two touchdowns (one came on a fumble recovery by an offensive lineman in the end zone) and made a strong fourth-down stand in the first half.

 Just for kicks: Pro Bowl kicker Billy Cundiff converted five field goals (from 43, 48, 25, 33 and 40 yards) and recorded six touchbacks.
 This is the second time that Cundiff has made five field goals in a game for the Ravens.

-What's next: The Ravens play on Monday night at the Jaguars (1-5), who have lost five games in a row.
+What's next: The Ravens play next Monday night at the Jaguars (1-5), who have lost five games in a row.